-The signature complies with the eIDAS (Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services) and the Hungarian e-Administration Act (Act CCXXII of 2015 on General Rules for Electronic Administration and Trust Services) and will remain authentic in the long term.
+The signature is compliant with eIDAS (Regulation (EU) No 910/2014 of the European Parliament and of the Council on electronic identification and trust services) and the Hungarian e-Administration Act (Act CCXXII of 2015 on general rules for electronic administration and trust services) and remains authentic in the long term.

 1. Open the e-authenticated document in Acrobat Reader.
 The header tells you what to do (in the target language):

 2. Click on the header.
-The certificate provider will confirm via the Internet that the document is valid, when it was signed, that it has not been modified since, and that the source of the trust is the EU (on the system language):
+The trust service provider will confirm over the Internet that the document was valid when it was signed, that it has not been altered since, and that the source of trust is the EU (in the system language):

-3. Click on the 'Show Signing Certificate' button to display more information:
+3. Click the 'Show Signing Certificate' button to view more information:

-We will continue to offer them; the security elements of our printed documents are described in detail on the page SECURITY ELEMENTS OF OUR PRINTED DOCUMENTS (hungarian-translator.hu) .
+We will continue to offer it; the security elements of our printed documents are described in detail on the page Security elements of our printed documents.
 However, the future belongs to e-documents because they are tamper-proof.

 (1) Each Member State shall establish, maintain and publish trusted lists, including information related to the qualified trust service providers for which it is responsible, together with information related to the qualified trust services provided by them.

-As shown on the certificate, the source of the trust is the EUTL (European Union Trusted Lists).
-Among the Hungarian electronic signature issuers published on its official website EU Trust Services Dashboard (europa.eu) is Netlock ZRt.
+As indicated on the certificate, the source of the trust is the EUTL (European Union Trusted Lists).
+Netlock ZRt is among the Hungarian issuers of electronic signatures published on the official EU Trust Services Dashboard website.

 Article 35 Legal effects of electronic seals